trumpool/trumpool.github.io/_pages/about.md

 Here is my research experience.
 I am interested in the intersect of large language model and image comprehension.
 You are welcome to contact with me.

 -----
-### AnyEdit: Unified High-Quality Image Edit with Any Idea （Accepted By CVPR 2025）
+### AnyEdit: Unified High-Quality Image Edit with Any Idea  （CVPR 2025 Oral, Best paper candidate）
 #### Advisors: Juncheng Li, Aug 2024 - Jan 2025

 - Debugged and optimized existing image editing pipelines, including diffusion models and HuggingFace frameworks, to address challenges in large-scale image editing tasks.